hgleung/vm-manager/README.md

 ---
-This emulator is designed for educational use in UC Irvine's CS 143B course to illustrate file system principles and provide hands-on experience with file system operations.
+This simulator is designed for educational use in UC Irvine's CS 143B course to illustrate VM principles and provide hands-on experience with VM operations.